missing-user/missing-user.github.io/_posts/2023-02-15-barnes-hut-simulation.md

 ---
 Simulating a galaxy using the Barnes-Hut algorithm is an exciting way to explore the dynamics of celestial bodies and the formation of galaxies.
 It allows us to observe the evolution of our galaxy over time and gain insights into the complex gravitational interactions that govern the universe.

-T﻿he following demo was compiled to WebAssembly using Emscripten, but is otherwise based on the same C++ code as the main project.
+The following demo was compiled to WebAssembly using Emscripten, but is otherwise based on the same C++ code as the main project.
 It requires WebGL to run and is best viewed in a Desktop browser.

 {% include bh_visualizer.html %}